JeeWeetje/iot-workshop/Azure.md

 Before connecting to Azure Functions, you will first add an Azure Stream Analytics job and Azure Event Hub.

+The Azure Function will execute custom code in the Cloud, bases on certain telemetry.
+We need Stream Analytics and the Event Hub to pass the telemetry to our function.

 *Note: In this workshop, we will create uniquely named Azure resources.
 The suggested names could be reserved already.
 Just try another unique name.*

 ### Prerequisites